isomerpages/csc-knowledge/pages/ETHOS.md

 <td class="text">
 <h3>Enhancing Public Service with Tech</h3>
-<b><i>by Jordan Tan</i></b>
+<b><i>Jordan Tan</i></b>

-<p>    A public sector tech leader outlines how technology can complement new ways of thinking and working—making the most of scarce resources to achieve better public outcomes.</p>
+<p>A public sector tech leader outlines how technology can complement new ways of thinking and working—making the most of scarce resources to achieve better public outcomes.</p>

 <div class="button1"><a href="/ethos-issue-25/enhance/">Read More</a></div><br>
 </td>